Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 Liability

 Public Liability cover (PL) is in place to protect both you and the park you’re sited on.
-Many licence agreements (the contract between you and your park) require holiday caravan/lodge owners to have a minimum of £5 million PL cover in place, but many cheaper insurance policies only offer £1 or £2 million.
+Many licence agreements (the contract between you and your park) require holiday caravan/lodge owners to have a minimum of £5 million PL cover in place, but many cheaper insurance policies only offer £1 million or £2 million.
 Check your contract and be sensible.
-Anything under £ 5 million is nowadays considered low and may not be enough.
+Anything under £5 million is nowadays considered low and may not be enough.

 Use your imagination